 We have research and teaching collections at the Great North Museum: Hancock and at the School.

 We provide quality, small group teaching.
 This gives you a level of familiarity with artefacts, which most university students could only dream of.

 Several of our modules include field trips as part of their delivery at sites both in the UK and abroad.

 You'll receive training in research methods.
 You'll study a combination of compulsory and optional modules in archaeology.

 Further options in other subjects at Newcastle University are also available.

-Optional modules let you gain hands-on skills and deepen your subject-specific knowledge in archaeology.
+Gain hands-on skills to deepen your subject-specific knowledge in archaeology in the following modules:

 ARA8186 Ancient Technologies: Understanding Metalwork is good for building archaeology skills.
 You'll learn two methods of metalwork analysis: metallography and use-wear analysis.

 ARA8025 Advanced Seminar in Artefact Studies let you work with a range of artefacts.